fchevillard/fchevillard.github.com/index.md

 <td><img src="/img/norvasc.jpg" width="160" height="140"/></td>
 </tr>
 </table>
-Using differente chemoinformatics tools, such as similarity search, clustering, or the prediction of ADMET properties, you will chose a drug and suggest up to 3 compounds that you think they might be better.
+Using different chemoinformatics tools, such as similarity search, clustering, or the prediction of ADMET properties, you will chose a drug, explore similar compounds of this one and suggest up to 3 compounds that you think they might be better.
 Those compounds will be then studied closely by a team of pharmaceutics experts from <i>molinspiration</i> for a later improvement (or not)...

 ## General Guideline